valantic/pimcore-elastica-bridge/README.md

 methods are already implemented in the `AbstractDocument`, so it is recommended to use that one as a base class.
 Then only two methods need to be implemented:

-- `getType` is either asset, document, data object or variant.
+- `getType` is either asset, document, data object, or variant.
 The `DocumentInterface` provides constants for them, which can be returned in your implementation.
 - `getSubType` is very useful for data objects, since it allows to define what kind of data object this document is about.
 It is best to use the `::class` constant of the data object.

-Mind that this document is not what is actually indexed, which is a `IndexDocument` (explained later).
+Mind that this document is not what is actually indexed, which is an `IndexDocument` (explained later).
 The document just described is completely separated from an index, which allows it to be reused in many different indices.

 See the [`ProductDocument` provided in the example](docs/example/src/AppBundle/Elasticsearch/Document/ProductDocument.php) for more details.

 ### Define a mapping from element to document

-**The `IndexDocumentInterface` is mainly responsible for the mapping from a Pimcore element to document stored in an Elasticsearch index.** This class usually inherits from the corresponding `DocumentInterface` implementation, since many methods from that implementation are reusable.
+**The `IndexDocumentInterface` is mainly responsible for the mapping from a Pimcore element to a document stored in an Elasticsearch index.** This class usually inherits from the corresponding `DocumentInterface` implementation, since many methods from that implementation are reusable.